nicholaswmin/fsm/README.md

       *"automaton"* is the academic term from automata theory meaning *"automatic machine"*.

-[^2]: Simply means it takes an infinite number of arguments.
+[^2]: Describes a function that takes an non-finite/infinite no of arguments.

-      Also called function of "n-arity" where "arity" = number of arguments.
+      Also called functions of "n-arity" where "arity" = number of arguments.

       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,
       binary: `f = (x, y) => {}`, ternary `f = (a,b,c) => {}`,
       n-ary/variadic: `f = (...args) => {}`